SmokierLemur51/FinancialFreedom/README.md

 # FinancialFreedom

-Financial management and visualization of current portfolio, savings goals, transaction tracking.
-Also will give financial advice to help you reach your goals while conducting analysis of spending and savings.
+Financial management platform that provides a visualization of current portfolio, savings, savings goals, transaction tracking, and future investment goals.
+Will give an in depth analysis of your spending habits, along with how you can better save your money by recommending ways to save.